franckEinstein90/partners.io/README.md

                     Both players from the team that has the last player(s) alive advance to the next round

+in all cases in which players play within teams, they get the opportunity to continue to play the next rounds as a team.

-    Players are pods built on a single symmetrical plan.
+Players are pods built on a single symmetrical plan around which they can rotate.
 Players are equiped with:
     - 1 thrust  [0-5]
     - 1 gun